hyuan27/Leetcode/README.md

 2. Manipulate the string so we always add, for example, IV could be written as IIII, IX could be written as VIIII, weird method but seems to be faster

+## 14. Longest Common Prefix

+Three different ways:

+1. Horizontal search, compare pair by pair, O(S)

+2. Vertical search, compare all strings, char by char O(S), S is amount of characters in all strings

+3. Binary search, idea is to find a string, split in half, and search in all other strings, but slower, O(S*logm), m is the length of the string being compared.